Unleashing the Tiger: Inference Attacks on Split Learning: Feature-space hijacking attack

 \section{Feature-space hijacking attack}

-In this section, we introduce our main attack against the split learning training protocol.
+Here, we introduce our main attack against the split learning training protocol---the Feature-space hijacking attack (FSHA).
 We start in Section~\ref{sec:th_model} by detailing the threat model.
-Then, Section~\ref{sec:attack_theory} introduces the core intuition behind the attack as well as its formalization.
-Finally, Section~\ref{sec:attack_impl} covers the pragmatic aspects of the attack, demonstrating its effectiveness and introducing suitable extensions.
+Then, Section~\ref{sec:attack_theory} introduces the core intuition behind the attack, as well as its formalization.
+Section~\ref{sec:attack_impl} covers the pragmatic aspects of the attack, demonstrating its effectiveness.
+Section~\ref{sec:att_inf} extends the FSHA framework to property inference attacks.